gustintino/Vimcord/README.md

 - [ ] Make all binds rebindable
 - [ ] Add a help window to check keybinds on the fly, even I forget some of them like reply and edit
 <br>

 Less important, but would probably still be nice: <br>
 - [ ] Harpoon-like shortcuts to selected channels/servers.
-Like 3-4 max and just have them on handy keybinds for quick firing
+Like 3-4 max and just have them on handy keybinds for quick firing <br>
 - [ ] Make the quick-reply plugin functionalities myself.
 I can check the actual plugin for references, but shouldn't be too hard